 The development of alternative fuels and advanced technology vehicles has emerged as a key issue in Congress.
 Advanced technology vehicles, such as hybrids and fuel cell vehicles, have the potential to significantly increase passenger-vehicle fuel economy and reduce vehicle emissions.
-However, mass-production of such vehicles is currently cost-prohibitive, and many technical and cost barriers are associated with producing, storing, and delivering these alternative fuels.
+However, mass-production of such vehicles is currently costprohibitive, and many technical and cost barriers are associated with producing, storing, and delivering these alternative fuels.
 Therefore, there is interest in Congress and the Administration in legislatively supporting vehicle and fuel development, and promoting their entry into the marketplace.

 As noted above, the 109th Congress is considering comprehensive energy legislation, similar to unfinished legislation in the 108th Congress.
 As passed by the House April 21, 2005, H.R.
 6 would authorize increased funding for hydrogen and fuel cell research, establish tax credits for the purchase of lean-burn vehicles, and promote biofuels.
-A key component of H.R.
+A key component of the House version of H.R.
 6, a renewable fuels standard (RFS), would require the use of 5 billion gallons of renewable fuel in gasoline by 2012.
 Further, the bill grants blenders of renewable fuels and MTBE (another gasoline additive) a "safe harbor" from defective product liability.
 Similar liability protection for MTBE was included in the energy bill in the 108th Congress, and was cited as one of the impediments to the bill's passage.
-On March 16, 2005, the Senate Committee on Environment and Public Works ordered reported S. 606, the Reliable Fuels Act.
-This bill would require the use of 6 billion gallons of renewable fuel by 2012, and would also grant safe harbor protection to renewable fuels, but not MTBE.
-On March 25, 2005, in markup on a draft energy bill, the Senate Committee on Energy and Natural Resources (ENR) agreed to an amendment to require an RFS of 8 billion gallons by 2012.
+The Senate passed its version of H.R.
+6 on June 28, 2005.
+The Senate bill would establish an RFS of 8 billion gallons by 2012, and would grant a safe harbor to renewable fuels (but not MTBE).